CNES/cars/CONTRIBUTING.md

 Likewise, if you work on a branch (which is recommended), prefix the branch's name by `xx-` in order to link it to the xx issue.

 CARS Classical workflow is :
-* Check Licence and sign [Contributor Licence Agreement](#contribution-license-agreement) (Individual or Corporate)
+* Check Licence and sign [Contributor Licence Agreement](#contribution-license-agreement) (Individual or Corporate).
-* Create an issue (or begin from an existing one)
+* Create an issue (or begin from an existing one).
-* Create a Merge Request from the issue: a MR is created accordingly with "WIP:", "Closes xx" and associated "xx-name-issue" branch
+* Create a Merge Request from the issue: a MR is created accordingly with "WIP:", "Closes xx" and associated "xx-name-issue" branch.
-* CARS hacking code from a local working directory or from the forge (less possibilities) following [Developer manual](./docs/source/developer.rst)
+* CARS hacking code from a local working directory or from the forge (less possibilities) following developer guide from [user guide](https://cars.readthedocs.io/).
-* Git add, commit and push from local working clone directory or from the forge directly
+* Git add, commit and push from local working clone directory or from the forge directly.
 * Follow [Conventional commits](https://www.conventionalcommits.org/) specifications for commit messages
-* Beware that quality pre-commit tools are installed in continuous integration with classical quality code tools (see [Developer manual](./docs/source/developer.rst)).
+* Beware that quality pre-commit tools are installed in continuous integration with classical quality code tools (see [user guide](https://cars.readthedocs.io/)).
-* Launch the [tests](./docs/source/developer.rst) on your modifications (or don't forget to add ones).
+* Launch the tests on your modifications (or don't forget to add ones).
-* When finished, change your Merge Request name (erase "WIP:" in title ) and ask `@cars` to review the code (see below Merge request acceptation process)
+* When finished, change your Merge Request name (erase "WIP:" in title ) and ask `@cars` to review the code (see below Merge request acceptation process).

 # Contribution license agreement